uyota/py-prdanlz/README.md

 Therefore, they cannot depend on each other.
 However, different tiers of variables are always evaluated in the same order as above and thus safe to assume values are latest.

+### Historical Values

+"Variables" and "derivatives" can hold multiple data.

+#### How to Specify How Many to Keep

+Specify "depth" and its level as argument.
+For example, '"depth": 10' keeps latest 10 values.

+#### How to Access

+A "Variable" or "derivative" will hold multiple values.
+Use Python array notation to access specify index.
+For example, "value[0]" will be the oldest value, "value[-1]" will be the latest value,
+"value[2]" will be the 3rd oldest value, and so on.

+##### When a Value isn't yet Available

+One may want to start evaluating after some values are accumulated with history.
+Accessing to not-yet-populated value raises an exception but caught silently in prdanlz.
+In other words, all rules are ignored until enough data points are generated.
+For example, if an evaluation is like "value[10] > 90", all evaluation up to and including 9th time are ignored.

 ## "Incidents" and their "Levels"